Mohammad Wasim Jr.

-Early life
+Early career

-He was born into a Pashtun family in North Waziristan, Khyber Pakhtunkhwa, where he began to play tape-ball cricket.
-Due to the lack of facilities there, he had to move to the provincial capital of Peshawar where he joined a cricket club before playing at district-level and then at regional-level, finally representing the Pakistan U19 team.
+Wasim was born into a Pashtun family of the Wazir tribe in North Waziristan, Khyber Pakhtunkhwa province, Pakistan.
+Due to the lack of facilities there, he had to move to the provincial capital Peshawar where he joined a cricket club before playing at district level and then at regional level, finally representing the Pakistan U19 team.

-Career
+Wasim was part of Pakistan's squad for the 2020 Under-19 Cricket World Cup, replacing Naseem Shah who couldn't play for the U19 squad as he made his international debut.

+Domestic career

-Wasim was part of Pakistan's squad for the 2020 Under-19 Cricket World Cup.
-He later made his first-class debut on 26 November 2020, for Khyber Pakhtunkhwa, in the 2020–21 Quaid-e-Azam Trophy.
+Wasim made his first-class debut on 26 November 2020, for Khyber Pakhtunkhwa, in the 2020–21 Quaid-e-Azam Trophy.

 In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
 He made his List A debut on 18 January 2021, for Khyber Pakhtunkhwa, in the 2020–21 Pakistan Cup.

-He made his Twenty20 debut on 21 February 2021, for Islamabad United in the 2021 Pakistan Super League.
+He made his Twenty20 debut on 21 February 2021, for Islamabad United in the 2021 Pakistan Super League (PSL).

+In PSL Season 9 he played for Quetta Gladiators.

+International career

 In March 2021, he was named in Pakistan's limited overs squads for their tours to South Africa and Zimbabwe.

 In June 2021, he was also named in Pakistan's Twenty20 International (T20I) squad for the series against the West Indies.
 He made his T20I debut on 28 July 2021, for Pakistan against the West Indies, taking the wicket of Chris Gayle.

 In September 2021, he was named in Pakistan's One Day International (ODI) squad for their series against New Zealand.
 Later the same month, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.
 In December 2021, he was again named in Pakistan's ODI squad, this time for their series against the West Indies.

 In February 2022, Wasim was added to Pakistan's Test squad for the first match against Australia.
 The following month, Wasim was named in Pakistan's One Day International (ODI) squad, also for their series against Australia.
 He made his ODI debut on 29 March 2022, for Pakistan against Australia.

-On 17 December 2022, he made his Test debut for the Pakistan cricket team against England in the third test.
+In December 2022, he made his Test debut for the Pakistan cricket team against England in the third Test.
+After missing out on a number of games, he was recalled to the Test team ahead of Pakistan's tour to Australia for a 3-match series.

+In November 2025, in the third and final ODI of the home series against Sri Lanka, Wasim Jr delivered a key bowling performance that helped Pakistan seal a 3-0 series whitewash.
+He picked up crucial wickets, ending with 3/47 in 10 overs, as Sri Lanka were restricted to 211.
+Wasim’s disciplined pace, use of targeting lengths and reverse-swing capability were noted as instrumental in breaking the opposition’s rhythm before Pakistan sealed the chase comfortably.
+He was declared Player of the Match.